gengjiawen/leetcode/README.md

 leetcode
 ========
-This is my leetcode solutions, written in python.
+This is my leetcode solutions.